patrickoser/social-app/README.md

     the data can be accessed.
 Added a check to see if the component has mounted but still encountering the same issue.

-    Set the posts to be displayed based on when they were created.

     I could move the 'useEffect' hook into the Profile component, that way it would only load when you were on the Profile page.